 Not really.
 Are they naturally better at technology information?
-Not necessarily, no. We’ve come a long way when it comes to men and women being able to do the same job, but in some areas, we still seem to have a long way to go.
+Not necessarily, no. We’ve come a long way when it comes to men and women being able to do the same job, but we still seem to have a long way to go in some areas.

 Why Don’t More Females Consider a Career In Tech?

 In middle school, being a girl that was into computers and tech-related activities wasn’t exactly a quick way to a lot of friends.
 A lot of girls in the tech programs as an adolescent are said weird or geeky while the boys are encouraged and told they would be scientists one day.
 I have a pretty distinctive memory of how different the tech program was in middle school compared to how it was by the time we were about to graduate high school.
 A lot of those girls gave up on the program to do more ‘girly’ things.